Elem Klimov: Film career

 Klimov's first feature film, 1964's Welcome, or No Trespassing (known in the United Kingdom as No Holiday for Inochkin) was a satire on Soviet bureaucracy in the guise of a children's summer camp adventure story.
 The film was briefly banned, having been deemed an insult to the Communist Party of the Soviet Union; however, the ban was rescinded after Nikita Khrushchev had a private viewing and authorized its release.

 Klimov's second film, Adventures of a Dentist (1965), was a dark comedy about a dentist who is derided by his colleagues for his natural talent of painlessly pulling out teeth.
 The implication, that society inevitably ostracizes those that are gifted, horrified the censors who told Klimov to change it.
 When Klimov refused, the film was given the lowest classification, "category three", which meant that it was shown in only 25–78 movie theatres.

 Next, Klimov began making a film about Grigori Rasputin called Agony.
 The road to release took him nine years and many rewrites.
 Although finished in 1975, the final edit was not released in the USSR until 1985, due to suppressive measures partly because of its orgy scenes and partly because of its relatively nuanced portrait of Emperor Nicholas II.
 It had been shown in western Europe a few years before.
 In 1976, Klimov finished a film begun by his teacher Mikhail Romm before the latter's death called And Still I Believe....

 Wife's death

-In 1979, Klimov's wife Larisa Shepitko, who recently won the Golden Bear at the Berlin International Film Festival for her 1977 film The Ascent, died in a car accident while directing a film based on a novel by Valentin Rasputin called Farewell to Matyora.
+In 1979, Klimov's wife Larisa Shepitko, who recently won the Golden Bear at the Berlin International Film Festival for her 1977 film The Ascent, died in a car accident.
+She was a passenger in a van with a crew who had been scouting locations for her upcoming film of Valentin Rasputin novel, Farewell to Matyora.
+The driver fell asleep; all involved were killed.
 His wife's death had a profound impact on Klimov, and all his subsequent films were tragedies.
-A year after her death, Klimov filmed a 25-minute tribute to his wife entitled "Larisa" (1980), and subsequently finished directing the film she had started.
-Despite being shelved for two years after completion, Farewell was still released in 1983.
+A year after her death Klimov filmed a 25-minute tribute to his wife entitled Larisa (1980), and subsequently directed Farewell to Matyora.
+Despite being shelved for two years after completion, Farewell was released in 1983.